-The Center for Cultural Preservation is a nonprofit institution dedicated to preserving the culture, history, and adaptive strategies of our nation's cultural legacies.
-By honoring and transmitting these cultural traditions, we offer today's citizenry as closer connection with their recent past that's more sustainable over the long-term.
-The Center fulfills this mission through oral history, documentary film, and public programs that rekindle the power of local culture and the value of its continuance.
+The Center for Cultural Preservation is a nonprofit institution dedicated to preserving the culture, history, and adaptive strategies of our nation’s cultural legacies.
+By honoring and transmitting these cultural traditions, we offer today’s citizenry a closer connection with their recent past that’s more sustainable over the long term.
+The Center fulfills this mission through oral history, documentary films, and public programs that rekindle the power of local culture and the value of its continuance.

-The Mountain Elder Wisdom Project focuses on western North Carolina.
-We are now recording the skills and contributions of elders from the Scott-Irish, African-American, and Cherokee communities.
-The Center for Cultural Preservation and its predecessor organization, the Center for Yiddish Culture, have a documented record of more than twenty years of developing, administrating, and promoting cultural programs such as concerts, festivals, forums, film screenings, the publication of 13 books, and completion and the broadcasting of two PBS films.
+The Mountain Elder Wisdom Project focuses on Western North Carolina.
+We are now recording the skills and contributions of elders from the Scots-Irish, African-American, and Cherokee communities.
+The Center for Cultural Preservation and its predecessor organization, the Center for Yiddish Culture, have a documented record of more than twenty years of developing, administrating, and promoting cultural programs such as concerts, festivals, forums, film screenings, the publication of 13 books, and completion and the broadcasting of nearly a dozen PBS films.

 We live in a world of constant activity, technological breakthroughs, and change.
 Yet we seem to be less happy, less connected to our community, and less self-sustaining than ever in our history.
 Yet there was a time not long ago in our own community when people lived connected to the land, connected to community and more resilient to issues that might affect the larger community.
 That knowledge still exists if we seek it out.
 The Center for Cultural Preservation and its predecessor organization, the Center for Yiddish Culture have worked for over twenty years to tell the stories of our elders throughout the Americas including the heritage experience of Native Americans, African-Americans, Jews, Scots-Irish, Cuban and many more.